icosalogic/IcosaLogic_Inverter_PWM/README.md

-  uint16_t           adcPrescaleVal;            // ADC clock prescale value uint16_t           adcSampleTicks;            // ADC clock ticks to hold sample eAnalogReference   adcVRefNdx;                // ADC reference I20FeedbackSignal* signal[maxNumFbSignals];   // voltage and current feedback } I20Feedback;
+  uint16_t           adcPrescaleVal;            // ADC clock prescale value uint16_t           adcSampleTicks;            // ADC clock ticks to hold sample eAnalogReference   adcVRefNdx;                // ADC reference float              extVRefValue;              // voltage of external VRef, if selected I20FeedbackSignal* signal[maxNumFbSignals];   // voltage and current feedback } I20Feedback;
 ```

 - `adcNumBits` The number of bits in an ADC result.
 Larger values are more precise, smaller values take less time
     - Valid values are 8, 10, and 12.
-- `adcPrescaleVal` The source clock ticks are divided by this value to get the ADC clock stream
+- `adcPrescaleVal` The 48 MHz source clock is divided by this value to get the ADC clock
     - Valid values are 2, 4, 8, 16, 32, 64, 128, 256
 - `adcSampleTicks` Sample hold time measured in ADC clock ticks
     - Valid values are from 1 to 64, inclusive